 U of L Admission Based Scholarships

 The University of Louisville awards both guaranteed and competitive scholarships to incoming first-time freshmen.
-These Admission Based Scholarships are awarded by the Admission's Office.
-The scholarship deadline for first-time freshmen entering in the Fall is December 15.
-Visit the Office of Admission's website for a description of these scholarship programs.
+Visit the Office of Admission's website for a description of these scholarship programs and other pertinent information.
 Once awarded, these scholarships are managed by the Student Financial Aid Office in accordance to the terms of the scholarship and the overaward and stacking policy.

 Student Financial Aid Office Scholarship Opportunities

 Students pursuing a degree at the University of Louisville may be eligible for a number of other scholarships managed by the Student Financial Aid Office.
 Selection criteria and deadlines vary based upon the specific scholarship programs from which funding is available.
-The Student Financial Aid Office scholarship application will be available December 1 - March 15.
-Several scholarships primarily associated with incoming freshmen have a priority deadline date of February 15th.
+The Student Financial Aid Office scholarship application deadline is March 1.

 The University of Louisville Alumni Association and its regional and national clubs have established several scholarship funds for students.
 Each program has various qualifications that must be met before student can apply.
-Application deadlines vary between February 15th and March 15th.
-Additional information may be found here.
+Additional information may be found here

 Our office receives scholarship information from various outside organizations regarding award programs.
 The outside scholarship webpage provides details on outside scholarships and includes a list of organizations who have granted awards to students at the University of Louisville in previous years.
 Please note that private Kentucky scholarships are updated every year in KHEAA's Affording Higher Education publication.
 Free Adobe PDF Reader